 As for now, millennials make the largest segment of the world workforce.
 These young, creative, and smart people bring a unique viewpoint and fresh perspectives to the companies they work at.
 However, there are several matters and HR should keep in mind to get the millennials.

 Millennials are bloody good multi-taskers.
-As people who are used to the world full of various technologies and gadgets, they are adapted to doing multiple things at the same time.
+As people who are used to a world full of various technologies and gadgets, they are adapted to doing multiple things at the same time.
 Besides, millennials are great team players.

 Flexibility is everything for the millennials.
-They expect flexible working hours, a flexible dress code, flexibility in locations, and days off.
+They expect flexible working hours, a flexible dress code, flexibility in locations and days off.
 For, sure there is no need to change the whole company code, but you can always find ways to incorporate some flexibility.

 Despite the common association of the flexible work options with freelancing, millennials prefer the stability of full-time employment.
 High expectations and willingness to progress make millennials hard workers.
 Thus, in case you do not provide growth these highly motivated employees may face burnout.